asparagus/hexgrid-map/README.md

 You can then upload your visualization by running `npm run upload`.

-## Usage
-In order to use it in Data Studio, follow the instructions [here](https://codelabs.developers.google.com/codelabs/community-visualization/#10).
-You'll have to create a report, add a community visualization, select "Build your own" and then enter the location fo your manifest file in cloud storage.

-## Development
+### Workflow
 - During normal development you only need to run `npm run build` to re-bundle the JS code.
 - If you want to see the updates in your visualization you'll need to update your code in cloud storage with `npm run update`.

-## Adding maps
+### Adding maps
-By default, only the us map is set to be downloaded.

-You can include additonal maps by adding file names from [this repository](https://github.com/codeforgermany/click_that_hood/tree/main/public/data) from which they are downloaded to the `package.json` config as seen below:
+You can configure the maps by adding file names from [this repository](https://github.com/codeforgermany/click_that_hood/tree/main/public/data) to the `package.json` config as seen below:

 ```
   ...
   "config": {
     ...
-    "maps": "united-states europe asia africa"
+    "maps": "london berlin"
   }
   ...
 ```

 Once you've added your maps to the config, you can run `npm run map` to download the new maps.
 They will then be included into the bundled JS the next time you run the build command.

+*If your map is not available in that repository, you will have to find your own `.geojson` file.*

 In order to make these new maps selectable from your report you also will need to change `src/hexgrid-map.json` as seen below: